Heat spoil Doncic’s 21st birthday, top Mavericks 126-118

 Mavericks: Jalen Brunson (right shoulder sprain) is rehabbing and has told the team that he is feeling improvement, but there is no timetable for any possible return. … JJ Barea, who went to high school in Miami and was a big part of the Mavs’ win over the Heat in the 2011 NBA Finals, played on the Heat home floor for the first time since Dec.
 22, 2017.

 Heat: Butler’s first basket of the third quarter pushed him to 1,000 points this season.
-He’s the 31st player to have a 1,000-point season in Heat history, and Adebayo is on pace to be the 32nd in the next few games. … Heat legend Tim Hardaway, one of five players in team history with a retired jersey number, was in attendance to watch his son – the Mavs’ standout wing Tim Hardaway Jr., who had 15 for Dallas.
+He’s the 31st player to have a 1,000-point season in Heat history, and Adebayo is on pace to be the 32nd in the next few games. … Heat legend Tim Hardaway, one of five players in team history with a retired jersey number, was in attendance to watch his son — the Mavs’ standout wing.

 TURNING 21